giacomo-gcad/carbon/bgb_processing/ReadMe.md

 For example, value **1123102** ccan be decoded as:
 Tropical rainforest (**1100000**), Americas (**20000**), Needleleaf (**3000**), Natural (**100**), without Quercus (**0**), with AGB values in range 75-125 (**2**).

+The sum of the six layers is performed by the script rcl_cross.sh.

 [Statistics](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/rcl_cross/output_data/rcl_cross_stats.csv) on the resulting output are calculated with r.stats in order to get the full list of effectively existing combinations of classes.
 The csv  file with statistics is written in output and used as input in the template spreadsheet **[lut_rcoeffs.ods](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/rcl_cross)**.
 The following steps have to be manually done: